[This one is in Danish, sorry]

 by Simon Olling Rebsdorf*

 Natural sciences, such as physics, astronomy and biology, have developed explosively in the 20th century.
 Naturally, we have no reliable knowledge of how they will develop in the future, and we can only guess about future discoveries.
 While there are extremely reliable predictions of nature based on scientific theories, there is no equivalent prediction of science itself.
 Nevertheless, we are not referring to pure guesswork, because the history of recent science at least gives us a clue to future developments—but, perhaps, no more than that.
-Continue reading Future Science Forecasting
+Continue reading Science & Technology Forecasting